Palmour Street, A Study of Family Life

 Palmour Street, A Study of Family Life (1949) (also titled "Palmour Street (1949) | A Black Family in Gainesville, GA") is a short black and white documentary film written, produced and directed by the prolific filmmaker and "father of Public Access Television", George C. Stoney, and his collaborator Bill Clifford.
 Premiering at the old Fair Street School in Gainesville, Georgia, the film's purpose was to promote the growth of the African American middle class.

 With a runtime of 24 minutes, the film was produced in conjunction with the Georgia Department of Public Health, the Hall County, Georgia Health Department and the Southern Educational Film Production Service.
-The film sits within the Library of Congress and its American Archives Of The Factual Film Collection Repository - Motion Picture, Broadcasting And Recorded Sound Division.
+The film sits within the Library of Congress and its American Archives of the Factual Film Collection Repository - Motion Picture, Broadcasting And Recorded Sound Division.

-"Palmour Street" stands apart from the majority of 1950 films incorporating African-Americans by portraying an African-American family living a normal life, atypical of the standard racist narratives and stereotypical scenarios of that era.
+Palmour Street stands apart from the majority of 1950 films incorporating African-Americans by portraying an African-American family living a normal life, atypical of the standard racist narratives and stereotypical scenarios of that era.

 Production

 Film production took place at the unpaved 511 Palmour Street in Gainesville, Georgia in the middle of Gainesville's African American community.
 No longer in existence, Palmour Street was located between Gainesville's Center Street and College Avenue.

 As he also would do with his Georgia production of his All My Babies documentary film in 1953, Stoney partnered with local Hall County, Georgia-based African American physicians, Dr. William Alfred Mason and Dr. Emmett Ethridge Butler, to gain the trust of the black community.
 Stoney worked closely with the Hall County Health Department to gain trust from the local white community.
 To gain their trust, Stoney assured the white community that the film would not suggest an unhappy relationship between blacks and whites existed and worked with the local press to publish favorable articles.

 The actual residents of 511 Palmour Street, James Wesley Merritt (better known as "Wes Merritt"), his wife Mrs. Mildred Moss Merritt, and their four children, played the role of the fictitious Vernon Rogers family.
-Married to Mildred since 1938, Wes Merritt was a famed local Gainesville Disc jockey, Gainesville School Board Member, and community activist who hosted two popular radio shows on WDUN: “Athens Street on Revue” and “The Wes Merritt Show.
-He also was an announcer for Fair Street High School Tigers football games.
-Honored by Gainesville, Georgia with a "Wes Merritt Day" on February 23, 1992, Merritt passed away in 1999.
-Mildred passed away in 1988.
-At the time of Wes' passing, he and his wife had 11 grandchildren and eight great-grandchildren.